Where is the Domain in Domain-Specific Languages03 Mar 2021

 In this post, I’d like to convince that

-- The main concern of DSLs is to improve qualities of programs and ergonomics of programming , such as safety, security, reliability, productivity, performance, etc.
+- The main concern of DSLs is to improve qualities of programs and ergonomics of programming , such as safety, security, reliability, productivity, performance, etc, instead of functionality.

 - There are no domains in domain-specific languages.
 Domains influence the design of DSLs in an indirect way.